Our knowledge of orthopaedics. Your best health.

 Living with Erb's Palsy

 In some children, the affected arm is noticeably smaller than the unaffected arm.
-This occurs because nerves do have an effect on growth.
+This occurs because nerves affect growth.
 Although the affected arm will continue to grow as the child grows, it grows at a slower pace, and the size difference will become more noticeable as the child gets older.

-Children are very adaptable.
-Be supportive and encouraging, and focus on all the things your child can do.
-This will help your child develop a healthy sense of self-esteem and compensate for any limitations in function.
+Children are very adaptable (able to adjust to change).
+Be supportive and encouraging and focus on all the things your child can do.
+This will help your child develop a healthy sense of self-esteem and make up for any limitations in function.
+Many children are able to lead productive lives, including participating in regular sports and activities, despite having a physical difference such as a brachial plexus birth palsy.

 OrthoKids logo